smudge/decks/railsconf-2022/slides.md

 <!--
-Back then, I was on a different team, helping build Betterment's 401k offering, now known as Betterment @ Work.
+Back then, I was on a different team, helping build Betterment's 401k offering, which is now part of Betterment @ Work.
 -->

 ---